 We had it with the baked swordfish I shared recently, and for the kids, I mixed a little in with some baked salmon and couscous.
-Although they both went for the lentils we were eating, too.
+Eggplant with chermoula is another traditional way to use it that's really delicious.

 As I say this sauce is packed with flavor and can really brighten up almost anything you use it with.
 I can see us having it on hand when we get into grilling in the summer.
 While it's probably best fairly fresh (although it is worth letting it rest and the flavors mingle a bit), it also keeps a few days refrigerated.

-- 1tsp cumin seeds
+- 1 teaspoon cumin seeds

-- ½tsp salt
+- ½ teaspoon salt

-- 1tsp paprika
+- 1 teaspoon paprika

-- 3tbsp olive oil
+- 3 tablespoon olive oil